bcgov/castor/R/SpaDES-modules/forestryCLUS/README.md

     percentage double precision,
     multi_condition text COLLATE pg_catalog."default"

-zoneid = a forgien key that specifies the raster value which identifies the constraints spatial boundary.
+zoneid = a forgien key that specifies the raster value that identifies the constraints spatial boundary.

 reference_zone = the name of the corresponding raster that contains the zoneid e.g. rast.zone_cond_beo

-ndt = natural disturbance type - required for BEO constraints. can be left blank if not used.
+ndt = natural disturbance type - required for BEO constraints.
+Can be left blank if not used.

+percentage = the percent [0, 100] of the zoneid requiring the constraint.

+threshold = the value of the variable (RHS) that achieves the constraint.

-type = the type of constraint.
+type = refers to the inequality of the threshold.
 These can be {le, ge} refering to: less than or equal to (le), greater than or equal to (ge).
+An important note between le and ge:

+ if ge, the model sets the number of no harvest pixels = percentage*total area if le, the model sets the number of no harvest pixels = (1-percentage)*total area

+Both {le, ge} set a no harvest flag to pixels that first meet the logic of the inequality statement and if there aren't enough pixels, the model sorts the pixels remaining in zone according to the variable as either ASC with le or DESC with ge.

+An example, for a constraint with variable = age, type = ge, threshold = 12 and percentage = 10 for a zone with 100 ha -- The model will assign no harvesting for 10% of the zone (10 ha) in pixels with age > 12 and if there are not enough pixels with age > 12 to achieve 10 ha, the model will sort pixels within the zone according to age in a DESC fashion and select the remainder required.
+Conversely, if the type was then set to 'le' then the model will constrain no harvesting for 90% of the zone (90 ha) for pixels with age < 12 and if there are not enough pixels with age < 12 to achieve 90 ha, the model will sort pixels within the zone according to age in a ASC fashion and select the remainder required.

 variable = the variable in the pixels table that is to be constrained.
 There are three hard coded variables of interest: eca, dist and multi.

 * eca = equivalent clear cut area.
-This variable uses a growingstockCLUS to update its value through simulation time.
+This variable uses growingstockCLUS to update its value through simulation time.
 All cases where eca is used require type = 'le'.

 * dist = euclidean distance.
 This variable uses disturbanceCalcCLUS to update its value through simulation time.
 All cases where dist is used require type = 'ge'.

-* multi = multiple conditions.
-This variable requires an sql statement in the multi_condition column.
+* multi = multiple condition.
+This variable requires an sql statement in the multi_condition column e.g., age > 12 & blockid > 0.
 All cases where multi is used require type = 'ge'.

 ### Input Parameters